gvwilson/thirdbit/src/fiction/iffy/index.md

 careful not to look up to see if she could spot the drone she was certain would be following her.

-The sun was closer to the horizon than it had been, but still behind a scattering of high, thin clouds.
+The sun was half-hidden by a scattering of high, thin clouds.
 She stumbled as another view of Halley superimposed itself on the ice-rimed cobblestones beneath her.
 Half a dozen green dots marked the raccoons' locations,